jj-zhu/jj-zhu.github.io/index.md

 I also write [a non-research blog here](https://jj-zhu.github.io/blog/).
 However, the update frequency depends on how busy I am at the moment.

 Overall, I am interested in computational algorithms and dynamical systems.
-My group focuses on research in state-of-the-art machine learning and optimization.
+My group focuses on the mathematical and computational foundations of state-of-the-art machine learning and optimization.

 Specifically, I started my research career in optimization and subsequently became interested in **robust probabilistic machine learning** and **kernel methods**.
 That requires us to use computational optimization tools that can manipulate probability distributions, which are inherently infinite-dimensional.
 It led me to my current interests in **variational methods for machine learning** and **optimization over probability distributions**, rooted in the theory of **gradient flows and optimal transport**.

 For example, in some of my previous works, I invented [robust probabilistic ML algorithms that can protect against distribution shifts using principled kernel methods](https://arxiv.org/pdf/2006.06981.pdf).
-Those optimization algorithms have deep theoretical roots in dynamical system theory such as PDEs.
+Those optimization algorithms have deep theoretical roots such as the analysis of PDEs.
-Following that and after moving to Berlin, I dedicate my current research to interfacing large-scale computational algorithms in machine learning/optimization with dynamical system theory such as (PDE) gradient flows and optimal transport.
+Following that and after moving to Berlin, I dedicate my current research to interfacing large-scale computational algorithms in machine learning/optimization using PDE gradient flows and optimal transport.
 Recently, I became interested in the Hellinger geometry (a.k.a.
-Fisher-Rao space) and collaborated with Alexander Mielke on [kernel methods and (Wasserstein-)Fisher-Rao, a.k.a. (spherical-)Hellinger-Kantorovich, gradient flows](https://jj-zhu.github.io/file/ZhuMielke24AppKerEntFR.pdf).
+Fisher-Rao) and collaborated with Alexander Mielke on [kernel methods and (Wasserstein-)Fisher-Rao, a.k.a. (spherical-)Hellinger-Kantorovich, gradient flows](https://jj-zhu.github.io/file/ZhuMielke24AppKerEntFR.pdf).

 To get in touch, click the icon at the bottom of the page.
+There are sometimes delays in my response to emails, please be patient.

 ### Upcoming events
 - 28 July - 1 August 2025: [ICSP 2025](https://icsp2025.org/) invited session on interfacing optimal transport, gradient flows, diffusion models, and machine learning, optimization, at École des Ponts, IP Paris.
 Organized by Pavel Dvurechensky (WIAS Berlin), Jia-Jie Zhu (WIAS Berlin)